GevorgyanSam/SpyBird/README.md

 ## Run

-_After building application we need to run it on the server_
+_After building the application, we need to run it on the server_

 1. _Run Server_
     `php artisan serve`